NJL27/ft_containers/README.md

 # ft_containers
 Own implementation of parts of the STL

-tester was inspired by Mikastiv
+tester was inspired by @Mikastiv